LaurenGrigoryev/Credit_Risk_Analysis/README.md

 The balanced accuracy score was .65, while the precision and recall scores were .99 and .58 respectively, [as seen here](https://github.com/LaurenSonis/Credit_Risk_Analysis/blob/main/2021-04-04%20(2).png).
 Since all of these scores are above .5, we know that this is a fairly accurate model.

 ### * SMOTE
-The balanced accuracy score was .65, while the precision and recall scores were .99 and .58 respectively, [as seen here](https://github.com/LaurenSonis/Credit_Risk_Analysis/blob/main/2021-04-04%20(2).png).
-Since all of these scores are above .5, we know that this is a fairly accurate model.
+The balanced accuracy score was .66, while the precision and recall scores were .99 and .69 respectively, [as seen here](https://github.com/LaurenSonis/Credit_Risk_Analysis/blob/main/2021-04-04%20(3).png).
+Since all of these scores are above .5, we know that this is a fairly accurate model and more accurate than RandomOverSample.

 ### * ClusterCentroid
-The balanced accuracy score was ---, while the precision and recall scores were ----.
-This means ---.
+The balanced accuracy score was .66, while the precision and recall scores were .99 and .69 respectively, [as seen here](https://github.com/LaurenSonis/Credit_Risk_Analysis/blob/main/2021-04-04%20(3).png).
+Since all of these scores are above .5, we know that this is a fairly accurate model and more accurate than RandomOverSample.

 ### * SMOTEEN
 The balanced accuracy score was ---, while the precision and recall scores were ----.
 This means ---.